-I recently sat down with Jesus, an alumnus of Youth Era's Clackamas Drop, to talk about his experiences growing up undocumented, the impacts of systemic racism, and Oregon's white supremacist history.
+I recently sat down with Jesus, an alumnus of Youth Era's Clackamas Drop, to talk about their experiences growing up undocumented, the impacts of systemic racism, and Oregon's white supremacist history.

-Jesus explained how living as a Mexican-American man in the United States shaped him as a person.
+Jesus explained how living as a Mexican-American [AMAB person] in the United States shaped them as a person.

-He also shared that he experiences feelings of displacement daily, particularly when in gentrified areas.
+They also shared that they experienced feelings of displacement daily, particularly when in gentrified areas.

-Jesus told me that for a while, he struggled to find belonging in a community that punished him for his identity.
-He explained how the system we live in pushes communities of color into self-fulfilling prophecies.
+Jesus told me that for a while, they struggled to find belonging in a community that punished them for their identity.
+They explained how the system we live in pushes communities of color into self-fulfilling prophecies.

 Jesus noted that one of the ways individuals fight oppression is by staying true to their identity and authentic self.
-Jesus rocks a huge beard, and although he’s faced discrimination due in part to his appearance, he swears that he will never shave or compromise his Mexican heritage.
+Jesus rocks a huge beard, and although they’ve faced discrimination due in part to their appearance, they swear that they will never shave or compromise their Mexican heritage.

 In a society that constantly polices those who do not fit a prescribed image, I feel Jesus’s words are so incredibly important for youth to hear.
 We need to fight against societal policing and discrimination, particularly against communities of color.
-Jesus’s final note of advice echoes this sentiment, he says:
+Jesus’s final note of advice echoes this sentiment, they say:

 About The Author